 Did this number call you?
-If yes, leave your comment/complaint below.
+Leave your comment/complaint below.

 And for those of you that want to mess with these people, you can try this: When you get an automated call, and have to hit a key to be connected, it works something like as if you called them.
 What that means is that the system that calls you then connects you to the scammer.
 And even if they hang up on you, your phone often stays connected and ties up one of their phone lines.
 Yes, you will hear a beep-beep-beep, but that is from their phone system trying to trick you into hanging up so they can free the line to make more calls.
 I left my phone on speaker for over an hour while working on my computer.
 I was able to tie up their line for that long.
 Finally I hung up, got their number with *69 and reported the call to the FTC.

 I have had my phone number one week today and already getting spam calls!
 This came in at 10:40 in the morning.
 As I have not even given the number out I knew immediately it was not something I want to answer.
 This is crazy.
-Who falls for their **** anyway??
+Who falls for their c**p anyway??

 I have received repeated calls from this number, 206-397-1895.
 It is always a recording about offering a lower interest rate.
 Today I pressed the number nine on my keypad and received a live person.
 I asked to be removed from their call list and was met with a hang up in my ear.
 I call back I receive an option to be removed from their list by pressing #1, which I have done several times, but the calls continue.

 I keep getting these calls and have asked to be put on don't call list, they've said they are not telemarketers and so the don't call list doesn't apply to them.
 They said I have $4000, worth of credit card debt, which I don't.
 Then said maybe my identity has been stolen.
-That was this time, last time they told me to **** off! and that's not the only time they've cursed me off and then hung up.
+That was this time, last time they told me to f**k off! and that's not the only time they've cursed me off and then hung up.
 These guys are out of control and something should be done about them!!!
 They are so rude and nasty and still are calling here a few times a week!!!

-I am so SICK and TIRED of these jerks calling my **** number and as soon (if the option allows) you hit the button to take your number off their list they call relentlessly under a different number.
+I am so SICK and TIRED of these jerks calling my d**n number and as soon (if the option allows) you hit the button to take your number off their list they call relentlessly under a different number.
 If I had one of them in front of my face they'd be knocked flat on their rear ends.
 Just how many second notices are there anyway hmmm?
 We've been on "second notices" for 3 effn years now!

 they call ask if I carry credit card..
 I reply no.. iam on national do not call list. so please don't call me take number off your list.. he inform me he will call me everyday.. as long as I have credit. and he has continue to call I ask him again today please stop calling me I don't have credit cards he said his records shows I do so he will call me non stop as long as I have card..